 Once the individual has their green card, they can become a US citizen.
 In the meantime, if the individual fails to renew or update the green card, then they can lose their permanent residency status.
 They can then be deported from the United States.
 This happens in the worst case scenario and a legal professional can assist individuals who have allowed their green cards to expire.

 If you need assistance with a green card or understanding your eligibility, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of out vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.